HL7/bulk-data/input/pagecontent/export.md

 ### Server Capability Documentation

 This implementation guide is structured to support a wide variety of Bulk Data Export use cases and server architectures.
-To provide clarity to developers on which capabilities are implemented in a particular server, server providers SHOULD ensure that their Capability Statement accurately reflects the implemented Bulk Data Operations and that their documentation addresses the topics below.
+To provide clarity to developers on which capabilities are implemented in a particular server, server providers SHALL ensure that their Capability Statement accurately reflects the implemented Bulk Data Operations.
+Additionally, the server's Capability Statement SHOULD list the resource types available for export in the `rest.resource` element, and SHOULD list the search parameters that can be used in the _typeFilter parameter in the `rest.resource.searchParam` element.

+Servers SHOULD indicate resource types and search parameters that are accessible on the server with the REST API, but not available using the Bulk Export operation, with one or more extensions that have a URL of `http://hl7.org/fhir/uv/bulkdata/Extension/bulk-export-not-supported` and a `valueCode` of `any-level`, `patient-level`, `group-level` or `system-level` to indicate which bulk operations are not supported.

+Server providers SHOULD also ensure that their documentation addresses the topics below.
 Future versions of this IG may define a computable format for this information as well.

 - Does the server restrict responses to a specific profile like the [US Core Implementation Guide](http://www.hl7.org/fhir/us/core/) or the [Blue Button Implementation Guide](http://hl7.org/fhir/us/carin-bb/)?
 - What approach does the server take to divide datasets into multiple files (e.g., single file per the resource type, limit file size to 100MB, limit number of resources per file to 100,000)?